Your automation is probably working. Your exceptions aren’t.

 The operations software market has matured.
 Platforms like ServiceNow, Coupa, SAP Fieldglass, and Monday.com offer built-in automation features that work well for standard workflows.
 The ceiling appears in four scenarios.

 Your workflows have too many exceptions.
 Generic automation handles the happy path.
 Operations workflows are defined by their exceptions: the vendor who submits a non-standard invoice format, the field tech whose certification expired last week, the supplier flagged for a compliance issue in a jurisdiction the software does not recognize.
-Handling those exceptions is exactly what consumes your skilled team’s time – and off-the-shelf tools are not trained on your specific exception patterns.
+Handling those exceptions is exactly what consumes your skilled team’s time, and off-the-shelf tools are rarely trained on your specific exception patterns.

 Your reporting needs do not match the templates.
 Every platform ships with reports designed for the median company.
-If your KPIs, org structure, or business model differ from that median, you spend as much time reformatting reports as you do reading them.
+If your KPIs, org structure, or business model differ from that median, your team can end up spending as much time reformatting reports as reading them.

 Accuracy requirements are non-negotiable.
-For operations work touching compliance, safety, or financial controls, a 90 percent accuracy rate is not acceptable.
-Custom AI trained on your data and your edge cases can reach accuracy thresholds that generic models cannot.
+For operations work touching compliance, safety, or financial controls, “good enough” accuracy may not be good enough.
+In those environments, custom AI trained on your data and edge cases can be more practical than a generic tool.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.

-The standard entry point for a custom AI project in operations is a contained scope: one workflow, clear inputs and outputs, measurable before and after.
-Budget typically runs $40,000 to $100,000 for a well-scoped project, with payback periods of six to twelve months when automation targets high-volume work.
+A common starting point for a custom AI project in operations is a contained scope: one workflow, clear inputs and outputs, measurable before and after.
+Budget can vary widely based on integrations and data cleanup, but focused projects are usually easier to justify than broad platform replacements.
 See how to estimate the cost of building an AI agent for a breakdown of what drives project cost.

 The financial case sharpens when three conditions are present.
 First, the work being automated is high volume: hundreds of transactions, documents, or scheduling events per week.
 Second, the current process requires skilled people doing low-skill tasks.
 Third, error rates or delays in the current process carry a measurable downstream cost.